JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2024_04.md

 Nevertheless, I bring you the following paragraph:

 The transcripts of mortal mind and the active configurations of creature memory, as transformed from the material to the spiritual levels, are the individual property of the separated Thought Adjusters; these spiritualized factors of creature mind, memory, and personality are forever a part of those Adjusters.
 The creature's mind matrix and the passive potentials of its identity are present in the morontia soul entrusted to the care of the seraphic guardians of destiny.
-The reunion of the morontia soul entrusted to the seraphim and the spiritual mind entrusted to the Adjuster is what reassembles the creature's personality and constitutes the resurrection of a sleeping survivor.
-[UB 47:3.3](/en/The_Urantia_Book/47#p3_3)
+The reunion of the morontia soul entrusted to the seraphim and the spiritual mind entrusted to the Adjuster is what reassembles the creature's personality and constitutes the resurrection of a sleeping survivor. <a id="a232_687"></a>[UB 47:3.3](/en/The_Urantia_Book/47#p3_3)

 <br style="clear:both;"/>